-Black jeans are a wardrobe essential; their versatility, practicality and ability to be easily styled make them one of the most important items any man can own.
+Black jeans are a wardrobe essential for all men; their versatility, practicality and ability to be easily styled make them one of the most important items any man can own.
 They first came about in the 1950s when Levi Strauss decided to revamp its iconic denim by dying them different colours, black being one of them.

-To get the perfect jeans for you, you’ll need to consider three key factors; fit, colour and style.
+To get the perfect black jeans for you, you’ll need to consider three key factors; fit, colour and style.
 Do you prefer a wider, roomier cut?
 Or a more athletic, modern slim fit?
 Remember that black makes you look slimmer so if you’re a smaller guy go for a looser fit and if you’re bigger, go for something tighter, but not too tight!

 Colour is also something you should consider.
 Black jeans don’t just come in one uniform ‘black’ colour; instead, they come in an array of different shades and washes.
 If you’re looking for something classic, go for a strong dark black without any wash to it.
 Truly dark black jeans will be easy to style and will look sharp as part of almost any outfit.